hendersonneurolab/hendersonneurolab.github.io/docs/research.md

 ### Cortical representations of intermediate-level visual features

-Visual cortex performs hierarchical computations that bridge from simple features like edges and colors to complex features like object and scene parts.
-What are the representations that lie between these levels of complexity, and how can we understand these intermediate features from a computational perspective?
-We're aiming to understand <b>how intermediate features are computed in the brain and how they contribute to behavior.</b> Another goal is to determine how our intermediate visual processing is ultimately constrained by the statistical distribution of features in the environment.
+Visual cortex performs hierarchical computations that span from simple features, like edges and colors, to complex features, like object and scene parts.
+What are the features and representations that bridge between these levels of complexity?
+We're developing new computational approaches to understand <b>how intermediate visual features are computed in the brain and how they contribute to behavior.</b> We are also aiming to determine how the statistical distribution of features in the environment is reflected in the tuning properties and organization of visual cortex.

 Related past work: